world-federation-of-advertisers/cross-media-measurement/README.md

-# Open Measurement External API
+# Cross-Media Measurement External API

-External API definitions for the Open Measurement system.
+External API definitions for the Cross-Media Measurement system.

 The API is defined as a set of [gRPC](https://grpc.io/) services using [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview).